LafeLabs/geometron/crowd_funding_plan_for_geometron.md

 ##### core message:

 Unlike numbers and specific languages, geometry appears to be innate in the human mind.
-Geometron is a purely geometric way of communicating both between the human mind and machines and with other human minds.
+Geometron is a purely geometry-based way of communicating both between the human mind and machines and between human minds and each other.

 ##### Comparison to existing things:

- Unlike computer languages, geometron does not rely on characters, words or syntax based on an existing human language, although it can be used to encode human languages with easy creation of custom fonds.
-By using recursion to its fullest extent, Geometron enables creation not just of fonts for human languages but graphical language content such as schematic symbols, mathematical symbols, various kinds of geometric art from different human cultures, and layout of metal layers for circuit fabrication.
+ Unlike computer languages, geometron does not rely on characters, words or syntax based on an existing human language, although it can be used to graphically encode human languages with easy creation of custom fonts.
+By using recursion to its fullest extent, Geometron enables creation not just of fonts for human languages but graphical language content such as schematic symbols, mathematical symbols, geographic directions and mapping data(GIS), various kinds of geometric art from different human cultures, and layout of metal layers for circuit fabrication.
 Geometron information involves mapping to various spaces which can also be geometrically mapped, including especially the keyboard of a typical computer and a sequence of 8X8 grids which I use to create an address space for all the "words".
 Words in Geometron all have a symbol glyph which describes that word to a human reader in graphical form(this glyph is also composed of glyphs, using recursion), an address in the aforementioned space, an "action", which can be a sequence of glyphs, an action carried out by a person or robot, or a sequence of commands in some computer language, and if it's being actively used, a key which corresponds to one of the usable keys on a keyboard that is part of the ASCII characters from "space" to "~", with "~" reserved for a special use.

  compare to: